Resources for You

 Explore SCD Classroom Programs

-Browse our educational lessons and programs by clicking the subheadings below.
-Grade-level recommendations are included in each description.
+Browse our hands-on lessons and programs by clicking the subheadings below.
+Each description includes grade-level recommendations.
 For custom presentations, contact Education Coordinator Stacey Selcho.

 Trout in the Classroom

-Stacey helps teachers set up tanks, deliver trout, offer support, and coordinate release days.
-One tank can serve multiple classrooms.
+- Support for teachers to set up tanks, deliver trout, and coordinate release days

-EnviroKids Partners Include: Spokane Regional Clean Air Agency, National Weather Service, Spokane Aquifer Joint Board, Spokane County Environmental Services, Spokane Solid Waste & City of Spokane Solid Waste, City of Spokane Water Department, Spokane Conservation District
+EnviroKids Partners: Spokane Regional Clean Air Agency, National Weather Service, Spokane Aquifer Joint Board, Spokane County Environmental Services, Spokane Solid Waste & City of Spokane Solid Waste, City of Spokane Water Department, Spokane Conservation District

 Here are some quick links to fun and educational activities you can do at home!